-- Consider making your claim for taxes as part of your case as early as you can.
-A motion in limine is a good place to address the issue.
-However, some lawyers will want to wait.
-Eshelman made her motion post-verdict. - Because tax issues can be complicated, do your best to keep the tax assumptions and tax calculations you are making straightforward.
-You are more likely to prevail if you make your argument credible and understandable.
+- ▶ Consider making your claim for taxes as part of your case as early as you can.
+A motion in limine is a good place to address such evidencing matter.
+On the other hand, some lawyers will want to wait.
+Eshelman made her motion past verdict. - ▶ Since tax issues can be complicated, do your best to keep the tax assumptions and tax calculations you are making straightforward.
+You are more likely to prevail if you make it credible and understandable.
 That doesn't mean you shouldn't use expert testimony.
 An expert witness on tax damages, by declaration or by testimony, can spell the difference between success and failure.
-But getting into nuances can be a mistake.
-Try to keep it simple.

-- Be aware that in federal cases, the jury is going to have to decide the tax damage claim.
-You are unlikely to succeed if you ask the court to gross up the claim after the fact.
+Yet getting into nuances can be a mistake.
+Try to keep it simple. - ▶ Be cognizant that in federal cases, the jury is going to have to decide the tax damage claim.
+You are unlikely to succeed if you ask the court to gross-up the claim after the fact.
 That means your timing of the tax damage claim will almost surely be influenced by the nature of the case as a bench or jury trial.
-The particular court's (and even the particular judge's) track record on such claims may also be important. - In state or federal cases, you must carry a significant burden of proof.
-Many of the cases suggest that everyone pays taxes.
-You may need to show by clear and convincing evidence that these specific taxes were caused solely by the defendant and that you would not have paid them otherwise.
+The particular court's, and even the particular judge's, track record on such claims may also be important.

+▶ In state or federal cases, you must carry a significant burden of proof.
+Many of the cases suggest that "everyone pays taxes."
+You may need to show by clear and convincing evidence that these specific taxes were caused solely by the defendant, and that you would not have paid them otherwise. ■